cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.2.7 (2020-05-26) =
+* Solved a plugin conflict with GLS France plugin for WooCommerce

+= 8.2.6 (2020-05-23) =
+* Fixed an issue with the gender attribute not saving for variations

+= 8.2.5 (2020-05-22) =
+* Fixed an issue with the default WooCommerce structured data since WC changed the default version

+= 8.2.4 (2020-05-21) =
+* Fixed an issue with the table rate shipping compatibility for postcodes

+= 8.2.3 (2020-05-20) =
+* Fixed another issue where structured data aggregateRatings were removed for simple products

+= 8.2.2 (2020-05-14) =
+* Fixed a namespace error for Google product review feeds

+= 8.2.1 (2020-05-14) =
+* Fixed an issue where structured data aggregateRatings were removed for simple products

 = 8.2.0 (2020-05-10) =
 * Improved check if the WooCommerce Table Rate plugin is active